Economy of Moldova

-The economy of Moldova is an emerging upper-middle income economy, with a high Human Development Index.
-Moldova is a landlocked Eastern European country, bordered by Ukraine on the East and Romania to the West.
+The economy of Moldova is an emerging upper-middle income economy, Moldova is a landlocked Eastern European country, bordered by Ukraine on the East and Romania to the West.
 It is a former Soviet republic and today a candidate member to the European Union.

 Background

-On January 2, 1992, Moldova introduced a market economy, liberalising prices, which resulted in huge inflation.
+On 2 January 1992, Moldova introduced a market economy, liberalising prices, which resulted in huge inflation.
 In 1993, a national currency, the Moldovan leu, was introduced to replace the Soviet rouble.
 The economic fortunes of Moldova began to change in 2001; since then the country has seen a steady annual growth of between 5% and 10%.
 Remittances from Moldovans abroad account for a quarter of Moldova's GDP, one of the highest percentages in the world.

 Overview

 Moldova's proximity to the Black Sea gives it a mild and sunny climate.
 The fertile Chernozem soil supports wheat, corn, barley, tobacco, sugar beet, and soybeans.
 Beef and dairy cattle are raised, and beekeeping is widespread.
 Moldova's best-known product comes from its extensive and well-developed vineyards concentrated in the central and southern regions.
 Moldova produces liqueur and sparkling wine.
 It is also known for its sunflower seeds, walnuts, apples, and other fruits.
 This makes the area ideal for agriculture and food processing, which accounts for about 40% of the country's GDP.